elerch/universal-lambda-zig/README.md

 const universal_lambda = @import("universal_lambda_handler");
 const universal_lambda_interface = @import("universal_lambda_interface");
 ```

-Another module `universal_lambda_build_options` is available if access to the
-environment is needed.
-The build type is stored under a `build_type` variable.

 Add a handler to be executed.
 The handler must follow this signature: